 Several proposals have emerged recently, some uses top-down recognition process to guide image segmentation, while others use bottom-up segmentation to guide object recognition.
 The results have been surprisingly good in their limited domain.

 Regardless one's philosophical stand on this question, it is undeniable a tight connection exists between them.
-Any situation where both processes are necessary ?

 We will come back to OBJ.
-RECOGN. & Detection (supervised methods) in this course later, and then revisit this question.
+RECOGN. in this course later, and then revisit this question.